Biden to send adviser to China to navigate complex US-China relationship in recent months - ExBulletin

 Biden to send adviser to China to navigate complex US-China relationship in recent months

-BUELLTON, Calif. — BUELLTON, Calif.
-(AP) President Joe Biden The US president will send his national security adviser Jake Sullivan to China next week as the White House seeks to navigate complicated US-China relations in the final months of the Democrats' term, according to the White House.
+BUELLTON, Calif.
+(AP) — President Joe Biden will send his national security adviser Jake Sullivan to China next week as the White House aims to navigate the complicated U.S.-China relationship in the Democrat's final months in office, the White House said.

 Sullivan's three-day visit with Chinese Foreign Minister Wang Yi, set to begin Tuesday, is expected to raise concerns in the United States about China's support for Russia's military-industrial complex as Moscow's war in Ukraine continues, Chinese military assertiveness in the South China Sea, North Korea's provocations, Israel's ongoing war with Hamas and Beijing's tensions with Taiwan.